QR Code Menu 101: Make Restaurant Menu QR Codes for Safe Dining in 2021

 Print your QR Code menu and paste them on all tables, by the entrance or at the order counter.
 You could also fit in the QR Code menu in your existing ordering process.
 Hand over the QR Code to the restaurant staff who moves around displaying the QR Code and taking orders.

-How to make a QR Code menu for your restaurant, if you don’t have a digital version already?
+How to create a QR Code menu for a restaurant, without a PDF?

 Creating a QR Code menu for a PDF menu is straightforward.
 And, so is the case when you don’t have a PDF available.